Advertisement

 Aaron Burnett - [email protected]

-Why might I not receive an Austrian Klimabonus payment?
+Why might I not have received an Austrian Klimabonus payment?

-If you haven't received one of the Austrian government's Klimabonus payments to help offset rising cost of living, you may just need to have a bit more patience.
-But some people aren't eligible.
+If you haven't received one of the Austrian government's Klimabonus payments to help offset rising cost of living, you may not be eligible.
+But you also might be one of an estimated 560,000 people who are eligible but haven't received one yet.

 Advertisement

-After residents of Austria were paid around €500 at this time last year as part of government efforts to offset rising cost of living, a second so-called Klimabonus payment is on the way right now.
+After residents of Austria were paid around €500 at this time last year as part of government efforts to offset rising cost of living, a second so-called Klimabonus payment was supposed to have been paid this year by the end of October.

 The payment is a lot less than it was last time - coming in at between €110 and €220 per adult and €55 and €110 per child legally resident in Austria.